The artists residencies Art Explora – Cité internationale des arts

 Director of the Haus der Kulturen der Welt (HKW) in Berlin

-Since January 2023, Bonaventure Soh Bejeng Ndikun has been director of the Haus der Kulturen der Welt (House of World Cultures) in Berlin.
-Previously, he was artistic director of the 13th Rencontres de Bamako in 2022, curator of the Finnish pavilion at the 58th Venice Biennale in 2019, guest curator at the Dakar Biennale in 2018, and a member of the curatorial team at Documenta 14 in Athens and Kassel in 2017.
-In 2009 he founded SAVVY Contemporary, an independent art centre based in Berlin.
+Since January 2023, Bonaventure Soh Bejeng Ndikun has headed the Haus der Kulturen der Welt (House of World Cultures) in Berlin.
+Previously, he was artistic director of the 13th Rencontres de Bamako in 2022, curator of the Finnish pavilion at the 58th Venice Biennale in 2019, guest curator at the Dakar Biennale in 2018, and member of the curatorial team at Documenta 14, in Athens and Kassel in 2017.
+In 2009, he founded SAVVY Contemporary, an independent art center based in Berlin.

-Hans Ulrich Obrist b.
-1968, Zürich, Switzerland) is Artistic Director of the Serpentine Galleries in London.
-Prior to this, he was the Curator of the Musée d’Art Moderne de la Ville de Paris.
-Since his first show ‘World Soup (The Kitchen Show)’ in 1991, he has curated more than 300 exhibitions.
-Obrist has lectured internationally at academic and art institutions, and is a contributing editor to Artforum, AnOther Magazine, Cahiers D'Art, and 032C; he is a regular contributor to Mousse and Kaleidoscope and he writes columns for Das Magazin and Weltkunst.
-In 2011 he received the CCS Bard Award for Curatorial Excellence, and in 2015 he was awarded the International Folkwang Prize for his commitment to the arts.
-His recent publications include Ways of Curating (2015), The Age of Earthquakes (2015), Lives of the Artists, Lives of Architects (2015), Mondialité (2017), Somewhere Totally Else (2018) and The Athens Dialogues (2018).
+Hans Ulrich Obrist, born 1968 in Zürich (Switzerland), is artistic director of the Serpentine Galleries in London.
+He was previously curator of the Musée d'Art Moderne de la Ville de Paris.
+Since his first exhibition, "World Soup" (The Kitchen Show) in 1991, he has organized over 300 exhibitions, and has lectured internationally at art academies and institutions.
+He is editor-in-chief of Artforum, AnOther Magazine, Cahiers d'Art and 032C, and a regular contributor to Mousse and Kaleidoscope.
+He also writes columns for Das Magazin and Weltkunst.
+Obrist received the CCS Bard Award for Curatorial Excellence in 2011, and the International Folkwang Prize for his commitment to art in 2015.
+Recent publications include Ways of Curating (2015), The Age of Earthquakes (2015), Lives of the Artists, Lives of Architects (2015), Mondialité (2017), Somewhere Totally Else (2018) and The Athens Dialogues (2018).

 The programme encourages creation in all its forms while facilitating its distribution to the general public, in line with Art Explora’s global mission.
 Meetings with artists, studio visits, workshops, performances, film screenings, etc. are thus organized.
 In this respect, the residency open its doors to the general public in July for the Open Studios: les rencontres de Montmartre.
 The previous editions welcomed each time more than 2500 visitors to meet and discover the work of the artists around a collective exhibition, performances, workshops, concerts and conferences.